NixOS/org/doc/github.md

 The [NixOS GitHub organisation](https://github.com/nixos) and all its repositories is part of the [official resources](./resources.md).

 A very small number of people are owners of this GitHub Organisation, and have ultimate permissions over it.
+These can be found [here](./github-owners.json).

 Over 200 people in the organisation have permissions over only certain parts.